carloshsalvador/musicplayer/README.md

 - [Reddit forum](https://www.reddit.com/r/rails/comments/155mx7r/heroku_alternative/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button): last post: 1 year.
 Much more then 3 alternativ.
 - [Medium posts](https://medium.com/dictcp/top-6-heroku-alternative-drop-in-replacement-in-2022-ff456fe050e4): updated (<10 months).
 6 Alternatives.

-Some Heroku's alternativ considered with more details for checking were:
+Some Heroku's alternativ considered to check with more details were:
 - [Back4app](https://www.back4app.com/)
 - [Vercel](https://vercel.com/)
 - Kubernets and Dockercontainers
 - Complet cloud services such as Google App Engine, AWS and Microsoft's Azure.

-The final decision was the Back4app as PaaS to host all application because it works very similar to Heroku linked with GitHub and has a interesting [documentation](https://blog.back4app.com/how-to-deploy-a-django-application/) to deploy Django's apps.
-The **Container as a Service (CaaS)** is the Back4app's plataforme version linked to GitHub and Dockercontainer, similar to Heroku.
+The final decision was the **Back4app** as PaaS to host all application because it works very similar to Heroku linked with GitHub and has a interesting [documentation](https://blog.back4app.com/how-to-deploy-a-django-application/) to deploy Django's apps.
+The **Container as a Service (CaaS)** is the Back4app's plataforme version linked to GitHub and Dockercontainer, very similar to Heroku.

 Vercel is a serverless platform with support for 35+ frontend frameworks and it would work better for static webpage, but not so well for this project of music player as a dynamic one.
 Moreover, it does not support running docker instances ([Verscel](https://vercel.com/guides/does-vercel-support-docker-deployments)).